Tenjin25/NCPoliticalMap/README.md

 ## Troubleshooting
+- If you see 404 errors for missing scripts (e.g., LoadingManager.js, AnalyticsManager.js, SocialShare.js, MobileWarning.js), these have been removed from the codebase for improved reliability.
+No action is needed unless you plan to restore those features.
+- Permissions-Policy header warnings in the browser console are informational and do not affect the map's operation.
 - If county names do not match, check for normalization issues (e.g., spelling, capitalization).
 - If the map does not display new data, ensure the JSON structure matches the example above.
 - For script errors, verify Python dependencies and file paths.